-Jonathan is the Google Policy Fellow at the Milken Innovation Center.
+Jonathan was the Google Policy Fellow at the Milken Innovation Center in the years 2019-2020.
 Prior to that, Jonathan was a member of the political psychology lab at the Hebrew University in Jerusalem, from which he holds an M.A degree.

 Jonathan’s main research interests include political and experimental psychology, theories of international relations and topics related to the intersection between society and technology.
 Jonathan has also worked as a teaching assistant at the Hebrew University of Jerusalem and at IDC Herzliya.
 For his research, Jonathan has received the Annenberg Foundation scholarship for American Studies as well as a scholarship from the German-Israeli Foundation for Scientific Research and Development.